modulocity/automationstationgame.com/_posts/devlog-21.md

 After you click on the cartridge, the glow pulse speeds up and a beam of light shoots out of it.
 After a couple of seconds, the cartridge explodes into digital-particle-goodness.
 There is also a pop up that tells you exactly what you unlocked right at the center of your screen where you can't miss it.

-So, what do you think of this version of the decryption mechanic?
-Is it an improvement?
-Are there still things you would change?
-Let me know in the comments below or on Discord.
+What are your thoughts on this version of the decryption mechanic?
+Does it feel like an improvement, or are there further adjustments needed?
+Share your feedback in the comments below or on Discord.

 ## Technical Tidbits